Flower garden: History

 The labour time can be decreased by using techniques such as mulching.
 In flower meadows, grass growth can be moderated by planting parasitic plants such as Rhinanthus.

 Cutting garden

 A functional garden used to grow flowers for indoor use rather than outdoor display is known as a cutting garden.
 It is usually only a feature of large residences.

 The cutting garden is typically placed in a fertile and sunlight position out of public view and is not artistically arranged, as it contains flowers for cutting.
 Very often flowers for cutting are grown in greenhouses, to protect them from severe weather, and control their time of flowering.
 The cutting garden may also include a herb garden and ornamental vegetables as well.

+Cutting gardens include flowers that can be used as focal points, fillers, and foliage for bouquets.

 Modern alternatives

 A simpler alternative to the designed flower garden is the "wildflower" seed mix, with assortments of seeds which will create a bed that contains flowers of various blooming seasons, so that some portion of them should always be in bloom.
 The best mixtures even include combinations of perennial and biennials, which may not bloom until the following year, and also annuals that are "self-seeding", so they will return, creating a permanent flowerbed.

 Another, even more recent trend is the "flower garden in a box", where the entire design of a flower garden is pre-packaged, with separate packets of each kind of flower, and a careful layout to be followed to create the proposed pattern of color in the garden-to-be.